“We hope that continued research will bring about kinder treatments for children in the future” – Jesse’s story

 I am aware of the very great strides that have taken place in leukaemia research in the last 20 or 30 years.
 When I was a child, leukaemia was a very scary thing and I know that having benefitted from his treatment as part of the ALLTogether trial, the outcome for Jesse only looks as positive as it does thanks to the research that has gone on.

 But there is still a long way to go.
-While Jesse was being treated at the Royal Marsden, we sadly met other families whose children did not have such a good prognosis.
+While Jesse was being treated at The Royal Marsden, we sadly met other families whose children did not have such a good prognosis.
 Huge developments are still needed going forward.

 We chose to support the ICR because we are so grateful for the research that it has done and continues to do for all cancers.
 It is the incredible work of Professor Sir Mel Greaves, who has pioneered childhood cancer research since the 1970s, which has meant that the survival rates for ALL have dramatically improved.